China's "land kings" under threat as tightening takes a toll

 This comes after a string of record-breaking prices being paid at government land auctions.

-In September, Sunac China Holdings (1918.HK) beat seven rivals to win a residential land plot near Beijing's eastern third ring road for 2.1 billion yuan, the ceiling price set by local authorities.
+In September, Sunac China Holdings beat seven rivals to win a residential land plot near Beijing's eastern third ring road for 2.1 billion yuan ($342 million), the ceiling price set by local authorities.

-A day later, Hong Kong-listed Sun Hung Kai Properties (0016.HK), Asia's most valuable developer, won a commercial plot in Shanghai for 21.8 billion yuan, a record high in the financial hub.
+A day later, Hong Kong-listed Sun Hung Kai Properties , Asia's most valuable developer, won a commercial plot in Shanghai for 21.8 billion yuan, a record high in the financial hub.

 "When we see two signs emerge - government easing tightening and lower prices in the land market - then we will increase our land bank in Hangzhou again," CIFI Chairman Lin Zhong told a press conference last Wednesday, referring to a city about an hour from Shanghai.